tchajed/sys-verif-fa25/docs/notes/lec1.md

 Program verification consists of some _code_ we want to run, a _specification_ that says what the code should do, and a _proof_ that shows the code follows the specification.
 :::

-In this class, code will be a Go program and proofs will be written by a human and checked by a machine.
-Verification encompasses other approaches, though.
+Program verification is a process of proving that a program does what it's supposed to do.
+In this class, we'll be interested in Go programs (including concurrency), the proofs will be written by a developer (that is, you) and checked by a machine for high assurance that they are correct.
+We'll talk more about what the proofs actually show but basically it will be "functional correctness": the program does what it's supposed to, and it doesn't read out of bounds or raise an exception.

-Verification is different from other software engineering approaches in having a _soundness guarantee_: we can clearly articulate what the process guarantees, subject to some assumptions.
+In general to verify a program we need a _specification_ that says what the should do which we intend to prove about the code.
+In this class, code will be a Go program and proofs are human-written and machine-checked.
+Verification encompasses other approaches, though; we can have very little proof (with simpler specs and highly automated checking), no code (e.g., synthesizing from the specification), or others in between.

-In this class you'll learn to read and write specifications, carry out proofs, and articulate the resulting guarantees.
+Verification is different from other software engineering approaches that also aim to make correct software in that it has a _soundness guarantee_: we can clearly articulate what the process guarantees, subject to some assumptions.
+Compare this with, for example, testing, which has been empirically shown to improve correctness but doesn't guarantee anything about lack of bugs or even fewer bugs.
+One of the things you'll learn in this class is how to articulate what the guarantees of verification are.

 ## Motivation: important software still has bugs